Birding Bitter Spring

 Description

-This is a neat little place where water flows in the desert and forms a little spot of green amid the vastness of this dry section of the Mojave Desert.
-At the spring, there is a cottonwood tree, lots of mesquite and desert willow, some cats claw acacia, rabbitbrush, and arrow weed, plus some saltcedar the Land Managers are trying to eradicate (feel free to pull up seedlings).
-The surrounding desert is dry creosote bush, bursage, and a few other hardy species.
+Bitter Spring is a quiet little place for birdwatching where water flows in the desert and forms a spot of green amid the vastness of the dry Mojave Desert.
+At the spring, vegetation includes two cottonwood trees and a few sprouts, lots of narrowleaf cattail, honey mesquite and desert willow, some catclaw acacia, black-banded rabbitbrush, and arrowweed, plus saltcedar that Land Managers are trying to eradicate (feel free to pull up seedlings).
+The surrounding desert is dry creosote bush, white bursage, and a few other hardy species.

 Bitter Spring